QuickBlox/Documentation/docs/4_android/4_Chat/16_Chat_BOSH_integration.md

 <span id="Chat_BOSH_integration" class="on_page_navigation"></span>
 ## Chat BOSH integration

-For using chat functions over **BOSH** protocol in QuickBlox Android SDK you need :
+To use chat functions over **BOSH** protocol in QuickBlox Android SDK you need to follow these steps:

-1. Add dependency on quickblox-android-sdk-chat-extensions** module to the **buil.gradle** file of your project
+1. Add quickblox-android-sdk-chat-extensions** module dependency in the **buil.gradle** file of your project
 ```groovy
 def qbSdkVersion = "3.2.0"